SmartBlocks-php/Filesharing/README.md

-FileSharing
+Filesharing
 ===========

-FileSharing block for SmartBlocks
+Filesharing block for SmartBlocks